Mortgage Loan Calculator

 The term of a loan can vary.
 I have seen loan terms of 10 years, 15 years, 20 years, 25 years and 30 years.
 This is how long it will take to pay off the loan.
 The most common loan term is 30 years.
 Lower terms mean you would pay less interest, but your monthly payment would be higher.
-Mortgage term is another thing that is important to analyze carefully, possibly discuss with a financial advisor, and talk to your mortgage loan officer about when you get pre-approved for a mortgage.
+Mortgage term is another thing that is important to analyze carefully.
+Talk to your mortgage loan officer about this when you get pre-approved for a mortgage.

 What interest rate will I get?

 The interest rate that you pay will vary according to numerous variables.
 Things that affect your interest rate quote are credit score, property type, loan size, debt ratios and more.
 The interest is the money that you will pay to the mortgage lender that you borrow the money from.
 If your loan is sold, the interest rate and other terms of the loan do not change.

 Principal and interest are two different things.
 The principle is the amount of money that you are borrowing divided over the months of the term of the loan, paid back in equal installments every month.
 Remember that with a mortgage you are paying back both the principal amount that you borrow, as well as interest on the principal.
 The interest is the fee you pay to borrow the principal and is determined by the interest-rate that you are charged.